Yen.com.gh

-YEN.com.gh is a Ghanaian online news publication created in September 2015.
+YEN.com.gh (or YEN News) is a Ghanaian online news publication created in September 2015.
 It covers local and international news, politics, business, entertainment, technology, sport news and users’ generated news content.

 History

 YEN.com.gh was founded in 2015.
-It is a partner of Genesis Media an internet company which also cooperates with Tuko (in Kenya) and Legit.ng (in Nigeria).
+It is a partner of Legit (formerly GMEM), a digital media holding which also cooperates with Tuko.co.ke (in Kenya), Legit.ng (in Nigeria), Sports Brief (worldwide), and Briefly News (in South Africa).
 It has its headquarters in Accra and covers local and international news, politics, business, entertainment, technology, sport news and users' generated news content.
 It has presence in web, social media and mobile platforms, particularly on Android.

+In February 2021, YEN.com.gh was highlighted as a member of the UN SDG Media Compact, with a focus on promoting awareness of the Sustainable Development Goals (SDGs).

+Yen.com.gh introduced new content directions in June 2022, focusing on Real Estate and Style to provide a more comprehensive and engaging experience.